rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BT: I don't think we're trying to make this incrementally better, we're trying to define behavior.

-MPT: This is a "needs consensus" pull request
+MPT: This is a "needs consensus" pull request.

 DE: That does a little bit more than this.
 I've seen the other bug multiple times.
 I can explain that if people are interested.
 I'm happy for this to be merged.